ranjitgautam828-eng/cybersecurity-fundamentals/computing/README.md

-start from assembly language into and memory the stack
+start from assembly language into -> memory -> the stack -> Software Introspection